Steam Deck Review

-The Steam Deck features a 7-inch 60Hz touchscreen with a 1280 x 800 resolution – that’s shy of hitting the standard Full HD, which most gaming laptops have at an absolute minimum and has therefore been criticised by fans ahead of launch.
+The Steam Deck features a 7-inch 60Hz touchscreen with a 1280 x 800 resolution – that’s shy of hitting the standard Full HD, which most gaming laptops have at an absolute minimum.

 However, the target 800p becomes problematic when you connect the Steam Deck to an external display via the USB-C port.
-It still looks perfectly fine, but stretching the image to fit a larger screen won’t look half as good when using a PS5, Xbox Series X or a more powerful gaming PC instead.
+It still looks perfectly fine, but stretching the image to fit a larger screen won’t look half as good compared to a PS5, Xbox Series X or a more powerful gaming PC instead.

-I’m still a big fan of the ability to connect it your TV, although I wish the process was a smidgen easier.
+I’m still a big fan of the ability to connect it to your TV, although I wish the process was a smidgen easier.
 Plugging a USB-C to USB-C cable didn’t always work, forcing me to use an adapter instead.
-Hopefully Valve can fix this issue, although the upcoming dock will be an even better solution; it’s just a shame it’s not bundled in at default like the Switch.

 Portable mode is undoubtedly the optimum way to play, so it’s a relief that the Deck has a great screen.
 The display is nice and bright (575-nits according to our colorimeter) with a solid 1213:1 contrast.
 Its performance in dark scenes could be better however, as I struggled to see much detail when guiding Aloy through a cave in Horizon Zero Dawn.